-The following data is updated regularly and outlines the considerable steps forward in improving the genetics of our sheep flock.
+The following data demonstrates the considerable and on-going improvement of the genetics of our sheep flock.

 In a recent progeny trial where we compared weaners from our own syndicate rams to weaners bred from the sires we used in our AI program, our weaners held their own and performed very well, indicating our genetic base of our sheep is very high.

-Wool cut is critical to overall fleece value and business profitability and we are now selecting aggressively to increase our Clean Fleece Weights (CFW).
+Wool cut is critical to overall fleece value and business profitability and we select aggressively to increase our Clean Fleece Weights (CFW).
 In the past we balanced selection pressure between Fibre Diameter (FD) and CFW.
 Now we have achieved our goals for FD, we are aggressively pursuing goals for CFW with a moderate improvement in body weight.

 The graph to the right shows an encouraging trend of increasing wool cuts from the young rams presenting at their 1st assessment.